Manifestaion of Love

 In 1994, in the aftermath of apartheid's collapse in South Africa, the new government under Nelson Mandela established a Truth and Reconciliation Commission whose task it was to investigate specific acts of brutality committed in the name of apartheid and to seek some measure of resolution that would enable the country to move forward.

 At one meeting early in their work, the Commission gathered to reach a verdict on a particularly painful case involving an elderly South African woman.
 At the hearing, a group of white police officers, led by a Mr. Van de Broek admitted their personal responsibility in the death of her 18-year-old son.
-They acknowledged shooting the young man at point blank range, setting his body on fire, and then partying arocandleund the fire until the body had been reduced to little more than ashes.
+They acknowledged shooting the young man at point blank range, setting his body on fire, and then partying around the fire until the body had been reduced to little more than ashes.

 Eight years later, Van de Broek and his fellow officers had again intersected with the woman's life, this time to take her husband into captivity.
 And then, some time later, Van de Broek had come knocking at her door once more.
 Rousing her from bed in the dead of night, he brought the woman to an isolated setting by a river where her husband lay tied to a pile of wood.
 As she watched, he and the officers doused the man with gasoline and then ignited a fire.
 The last words her husband spoke to her, in the midst of the blazing pyre, were, "Forgive them."